cue-lang/cue/doc/tutorial/kubernetes/README.md

      807    1862   17190 total
 ```

-The diff shows that we added the `_hadDisks` option, but otherwise reveals no
+The diff shows that we added the `_hasDisks` option, but otherwise reveals no
 differences.
 We also reduced the configuration by a sizeable amount once more.